 Identifying the Areas to be Covered

-Make a list of the areas you want to monitor.
-This could include your front yard, backyard, entrances, hallways, or specific rooms.
-Knowing the coverage areas helps in determining the number and type of cameras required.
+Make a list of the areas you wish to monitor closely.
+This list could cover your front yard, backyard, doors, corridors, or certain rooms.
+Determining the number and kind of cameras needed depends on knowledge about the coverage regions.

 Considering Day and Night Surveillance